Driving licence in Sweden: Driving test for class C and D (heavy vehicles)

 The theoretical test covers similar things as the car test, but also things like brakes and driving time rules.

 The driver test aims partly to test ability to maneuver a large vehicle.

 In order to be allowed to drive professionally (against salary) a special skill certificate is needed.
 A special education is needed to get it, which covers things like the driving time rules, the tachograph, load securing, and passenger safety (buses).
 This education is around six weeks long.

 Probation

 The first two first years are considered a probationary period (Prövotid).
-If, during that time, the driver commits any traffic offense which results in a suspended license, the driver is required to redo all required tests rather than having the license returned to them without action after a set period of time.
+If, during that time, the driver commits any traffic offense which results in a suspended licence, the driver is required to redo all required tests rather than having the licence returned to them without action after a set period of time.

 Replacing a foreign driving licence

 It is mandatory to have either a Swedish or EU/EEA driving licence to drive in Sweden if one has been a resident in the country for more than one year.

 A person holding a driving licence from certain countries may exchange it for a Swedish licence without the need for a test.
 These countries are the EU/EEA nations, Switzerland and Japan.
 People holding a driving licence from other countries must do the full test in order to obtain a Swedish driving licence.

 Holders of an EU driving licence in Sweden must pay an additional "inspection fee", on top of the standard fee for the issuing of the licence, to have their licence converted to a Swedish licence.
 This differs from many other European countries, where authorities charge national licence holders and EU licence holders the same fee to have a new licence issued, seeing as all EU licences are equally valid and follow a standard format.